rurban/ctl/README.md

 See [iterators](docs/iterators.md).

-Range methods are suffixed with `_range`, taking a single iterator as range, similar to C++20 ranges, but they are heavy pairs.
+Range methods are suffixed with `_range`, taking a single iterator as range, similar to C++20 ranges, but the STL uses a pair of two iterators.
+We are using one.

 ## Performance